Sonusrj/Tpost-tweet-app/README.md

 - 🔒 **Security**: The app utilizes Django's CSRF protection and ORM to ensure a secure environment.
 - 💻 **Responsive Design**: Built with HTML, CSS, and Bootstrap for a seamless experience across devices.

-Here’s the updated installation section for your README based on the link you provided:

 ---

 ## ⚙️ Installation and Setup